Frequently Asked Questions

 Q: How often is the weather data updated?

-A: A data packet is sent from the weather station every 2-1/2 seconds.
-The system is configured to upload the most recent data automatically at 15-minute intervals from 5:00a to about 9:00p.
+A: Every 2-1/2 seconds a data packet is sent from the weather station to the desktop console.
+The system is configured to upload the most recent data automatically at 15 minute intervals.
+The weather posted at quarter-past, half-past, three quarters-past, and at the top of the hour.

-A: The system uses an advanced forecasting algorithm that takes into account barometric pressure, wind, rainfall, temperature, humidity, and longitude and latitude.
+A: Windfall, barometric pressure, rain, temperature, humidity, rain, longitude, and latitude are used with an algorithm to forecast conditions.
 Perfect?
-No, but this approach offers a reasonably accurate forecast.
+No, but this approach offers a fairly reasonably accurate forecast.